nilsherzig/LLocalSearch/README.md

 - `llocalsearch embed -config scraper.example.yaml`
   Runs the manual embedding backfill job.
 It finds all scraped pages that do not yet have an embedding and writes their vectors to `page_embeddings`.
 Page content is capped using an approximate character-based token limit from `embeddings.page_token_limit` before it is sent for embedding.
 - `llocalsearch web -config scraper.example.yaml`
-  Starts the frontend and search server on `:8080` by default.
-The dashboard shows scrape counts and current embedding coverage.
+  Starts the frontend, search server, and browser-ingest API on `:8080` by default.
+The dashboard shows scrape counts, browser ingest status, and current embedding coverage.

 Typical flow: